Restaurant-Style Steak with Creamy Mushroom Sauce – Easy & Flavorful Recipe

 Marbling is key—look for a steak with good fat distribution for enhanced flavor and tenderness.

-Ingredients for the Perfect Mushroom Sauce
+Ingredients for the Perfect Steak with Mushroom Sauce

 Juicy Steak with Mushroom Sauce served on a white plate with fresh herbs